dddrrreee/cs49n-19spr/labs/0-blink/README.md

 your computer and to r/pi binaries.

 Install the toolchain:
-   -  For a mac use the [cs107e install notes] (http://cs107e.github.io/guides/mac_toolchain/).
+   -  For a mac use the [cs107e install notes](http://cs107e.github.io/guides/mac_toolchain/).
 Note: do not install the python stuff.

    -  For ubuntu/linux (from:
    (https://github.com/eistec/mulle/wiki/Installing-toolchain-%28GCC%29)):